anhkiet1227/CrossChainSentinel/README.md

 ## CSV Labels

-- `contract_labels.csv` - This file contains labels for benign smart contracts, indicating they are free from known vulnerabilities.
+- `contract_labels.csv` - This file contains labels for benign and malicious smart contracts.
-- `detail_label.csv` - This file contains labels for malicious smart contracts, including the type of vulnerability they contain.
+- `detail_label.csv` - This file contains labels for benign and malicious smart contracts, including the type of vulnerability they contain.

 ## License
 This dataset is provided under the [LICENSE](LICENSE).
 Please review and comply with the license terms before using the dataset.